RajPathare/Beats/README.md

 # Beats
 A Music-Visualizer created using javascript.
+(Designed only for Standalone devices)

+## Screenshots